The success of the Festival stems from the hard work and hospitality offered by our corps of dedicated volunteers. We invite you to join the team!

 The Children’s Activities Chairman leads the Children’s Decoy Painting at the middle school on Saturday and Sunday morning from approximately 10:30 to 12:00 with around 30 kids per session while being assisted by Ducksitter volunteers.
 Pre-Festival duties include ordering supplies and organizing the priming of the decoys.

 What in the world is a “Ducksitter?”
 Ducksitter is our very own youth volunteer program and at times are the bodies behind the mascots that walk through town!
-A variety of job assignments are available at close to every venue and are age appropriate for volunteers from Middle School to High School.
+A variety of job assignments are available to help us get ready before the event and at almost every Festival venue during the Nov 10-12 weekend.
+Tasks are age appropriate for volunteers from Middle School to High School.

 Besides getting service learning hours in in a fun and festive environment, another perk to being a Ducksitter volunteer is that it is one of the primary criteria for the William A. Perry Scholarship fund, scholarships given by Waterfowl Chesapeake that invest in the education of the Festival’s youth volunteers.